asharahmed/asharahmed/ReadingList.md

   <br><br>
   This is an incomplete list of books I am currently reading, either for work or personally.

+  <b>NOTE:</b> Most of these links are Canadian Indigo links or direct from the author.

   <h2>For Work: </h2>
   <ul>
   <li><a href="https://www.smashingmagazine.com/printed-books/form-design-patterns/">Form Design Patterns</a> by Adam Silver</li>